-Student agency will be visible in final pieces with more teacher direction in the development of skills.
 Students will further develop skills in the practical areas of drawing, painting, printmaking, sculpture and Design.
 Emphasis will be on creative thinking, problem solving, skill development and an application of the Elements and Principles of Art and Design.
 Developing work to a suitable standard for display will also be required.
 Students will further develop an appreciation for artworks via class discussion, individual presentations and written responses using appropriate Art language.

-Students have the ability to develop skills in studio areas as determined by their interests.
+Students have the ability to develop skills in studio areas, such as painting and sculpture.
 Students will manipulate techniques, processes, materials and technologies to communicate ideas through their visual art works.

 Emphasis will be on in-depth concept and skill development, creative thinking and problem solving.
-Students will develop work suitable for a display and further develop an appreciation for artworks through discussion, individual presentation and verbal or written responses such the 4-step-analysis using Arts specific terminology.
+Students will develop work suitable for a display and further develop an appreciation for artworks through discussion, individual presentation and verbal or written responses such as the DAR using Arts specific terminology.